-RomReal owns a large portfolio of prime location plots in two of the major Romanian cities: Constanta, and Bucharest.
+RomReal owns a portfolio of prime location plots in the Black Sea region, more specifically Constanta and Ovidiu.
 The plots are well suited for residential and commercial developments.
 RomReal is involved in several construction or development projects for the time being.
+The ethical guidelines observed by RomReal reflect its values base; please see separate Ethical Policy Section.

-The objective of the Company for 2018 is to:
+The objective of the Company for 2019 is to:

-- Focus on land value enhancing activities in order to improve the shareholder value. - Key action points are increased & more professional sales & marketing efforts - •Some infra-structure investments and engaging more resources into regulation processes, if necessary. - •The Company is fully financed without any external debt, and when/if certain additional disposals are realized, a potential re-distribution of cash to the shareholders will become a priority.
+- Focus on land value enhancing activities in order to improve the shareholder value. - Key action points are increased & more professional sales & marketing efforts - Some infra-structure investments and, if necessary, engage more resources into regulation processes. - The Company is fully financed without any external debt, and when/if certain additional disposals are realized, a potential re-distribution of cash to the shareholders will become a priority. - Conclude the several on-going court cases in a satisfactory manner.